LogtalkDotOrg/logtalk3/manuals/sources/userman/documenting.rst

 compiler saves all relevant documenting information collected when compiling a source file.
 The provided
-`lgtdoc <https://logtalk.org/tools.html#documenting>`_ tool can access this information by using the reflection support and generate a documentation file for each compiled entity (object, protocol, or category) in XML format.
+`lgtdoc <https://logtalk.org/tools.html#documenting>`_ tool can access this information by using the :ref:`reflection <reflection_reflection>` support and generate a documentation file for each compiled entity (object, protocol, or category) in XML format.
 Contents of the XML file include the entity name, type, and compilation mode (static or dynamic), the entity relations with other entities, and a description of any declared predicates (name, compilation mode, scope, ...).

 The XML documentation files can be enriched with arbitrary user-defined information, either about an entity or about its predicates, by using